 B Chord on Guitar: 5 Ways To Play (Easy to Less) + 3 Tips That Work

-If you want to know how to play the B Major chord on guitar, chances are you've come across it in a song you want to learn.
+If you want to know how to play the B major chord on guitar, chances are you’ve come across it in a song you want to learn.

-While the B Major and B minor chords aren't in the batch of first beginner guitar chords you should learn, as you found your way here, you must be itching to know the best way to play the B chord.
-Guess what?
-We got your back!
+While the B major and B minor chords aren’t in the batch of first beginner guitar chords you should learn, as you found your way here, you must be itching to know the best way to play the B chord.

 In this article, you’ll learn five ways to play the B Major chord.
 The chord charts include the best finger positions to use, and you'll find some easy alternative shape variations for you beginner players to go to town on.